UBS shares rise on pledge to restart dividends

 But analysts said this reduction was only marginally more than what the bank had already targeted and noted the bank was not exiting many businesses in its investment bank.

-Nomura's Peace said the bank had left itself leeway to make further cuts without denting morale.
+"Investors expecting a dramatic change in strategy probably came away disappointed," said Bank of America Merrill Lynch analyst Derek De Vries in a client note.

-"The subtext is that this is a conservative number and they can go further, but if they say they are going to decimate the investment bank it could significantly raise employee turnover and execution risk," Peace said.
+"UBS’ investment bank remains a work in progress and, in our view, consensus earnings forecasts are too high."

-Some investors had called for much more radical steps at UBS, such as entirely spinning off the investment bank, which almost brought it to its knees after more than $50 billion in writedowns on securities in the financial crisis.
+Some investors had called for much more radical steps at UBS, including spinning off the investment bank that almost brought it to its knees after more than $50 billion in writedowns on securities in the financial crisis.

 "The risky investment bank and the conservative wealth management business do not belong together," said analysts Oliver Forrer and Martin Koch at private bank Wegelin.